Drop-off Food Scraps

 It is extremely important that we manage this program in a clean manner in the DPW yard to ensure that it is a continued success.

-How often should I bring my food waste to the Recycling Center?
+How often should I bring my food waste to a drop-off site?

 How can I minimize odors in my food waste collection container?